Afroz-CA/my_project/README.md

-## Deploying a Static Website on Azure App Service with Deployment Slots
+## Deploying a Static Website on Azure App Service with Deployment Slots.

 This project demonstrates deploying a static website using **Azure App Service** with **GitHub** integration and **deployment slots** for seamless updates via a CI/CD pipeline.
 This README explains Azure App Service, deployment slots, and provides a detailed guide to deploy the website and swap slots.